frederic-perez/AmE-dictionary/data/dictionary.md

 __megalomanic__ _adj_ Suffering from megalomania.
 __megastore__ _n_ :mega:
 __megillah__ _n_ _slang_ A tediously detailed or embroidered account: _told us the whole megillah._
+__megrim__ _n_ A severe recurring vascular headache; occurs more frequently in women than men. _Syn_ hemicrania, migraine, sick headache _Her megrims were severe, and she often had to miss work because of the terrible pain._
 __meh__
 __meiosis__ _n_ As a rhetorical device, meiosis means using euphemism to minimize the importance or significance of something.
 Example: We must put an end to this peculiar institution. (“Peculiar institution” is a euphemism for slavery.)
 __melancholia__ _n_ /mel-un-KOH-lee-uh/